-Leopards and lions in the first hour; that is why you get up early when you’re in Africa!
+Leopards and lions in the first hour; that is why you get up early when you’re on safari in Africa!

 Eventually, we stopped for breakfast.
 Kahimba and Johnny laid a cloth over the hood and put out an excellent assortment of foods for us to choose from.

 Later in the day, we stopped, and Kahimba began making a whistling noise.
 He pointed to a bush, but I could not see anything.
 With some guidance, I spotted a diminutive pearl-spotted owlet, wide-eyed and looking our way.
 Kahimba called again, and it flew towards us – in fact, it was flying directly at my head, and it felt like I would have been impaled had I not ducked!